Merkoba/Meltdown/README.md

 Multiple chat formats available like `chatml`, `alpaca`, `vicuna`, `llama-2`, etc.

-Multiple tabs, each with their own context.
+Multiple tabs, each with their own history.

 Sessions are remembered, can also be saved and loaded from files.